Discover more from TeenDramaWhore

 For a short time, it was broadcast in syndication on the Style Network.

 There are individual season sets of “Gossip Girl” available to purchase on DVD, along with the complete series set.
-And if you thought “The O.C.” and “One Tree Hill” were quick to release their complete series box sets after their final-season DVDs came out, the “Gossip Girl” season 6 DVD and the complete series came out on the same day in 2012.
+And if you thought “The O.C.” and “One Tree Hill” were quick to release their complete series box sets after their final-season DVDs came out, the “Gossip Girl” season 6 DVD and the complete series DVD came out on the same day in 2012.
 It would not surprise me one bit if fans immediately bought both.

 90210